hotwax/oms-documentation/documents/retail-operations/order-management/troubleshooting/order-import.md

 ### Verify If Issue Exists:
 1. **Access OMS:**
-   - Navigate to HotWax Commerce OMS and login with your user credentials.
+   - Navigate to HotWax Commerce OMS and log in with your user credentials.
-   - Go to MDM(Dashboard) / EXIM > Shopify Jobs > Import Shopify Orders.
+   - Go to the `MDM ' page from the hamburger menu and click on `EXIM` > `Shopify Jobs` > `Import Shopify Orders`.
-   - Check the Import Results in the Import Shopify Orders page for any failed records.
+   - Check the Import Results in the `Import Shopify Orders` page for any failed records.

 2. **Check Shopify Logs:**
    - Review Shopify Plus logs or feeds for specific error messages related to the failed import.